hiend0/Network-Plus-Part-1/Module 2/Physical Labs/view-the-switch-mac-address-table.md

 3. **Has the switch added additional MAC addresses to the MAC address table?
 If so, which addresses and devices?**
    _Answer:_
+   Yes, the switch addes additional MAC addresses.
+The address and devices were 0006.2acc.b326.

 4. **Does the PC-B ARP cache have additional entries for all network devices that were sent pings?**
    _Answer:_
+   Yes, PC-B ARP cache have 3 more entries with all 3 pings I sent.

 ---